rihanahmdd/rihanahmdd/README.md

 - 👋 Hi, I’m @rihanahmdd
 - 👀 I’m interested in #python, #c #MySQL
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ?
 You can message me directly.

 <!---